-Kindergartners will need a Lion Book, a 1st grader will need a Tiger Book, a 2nd grader will need a Wolf Book, a 3rd grader needs a Bear Book, and 4th and 5th graders will need a Webelos Book.
+Kindergartners will need a Lion Book, 1st graders will need a Tiger Book, 2nd graders need a Wolf Book, 3rd graders need a Bear Book, 4th graders need a Webelos Book and 5th graders need an Arrow of Light book.
 These books contain the basics they will need for the coming year, especially the requirements for that rank.